Sector Development Archives - ISO-BEA

 • Civil and potential criminal prosecution, in the case of fraud.

-These measures may be imposed not only on the Applicant but also on related, associated and affiliated companies and individuals that are parties to the application.
-Any Applicant receiving approval for funding will be required to sign a legally enforceable agreement, which includes provisions concerning misrepresentations, defaults, and related matters.
+These measures may be imposed not only on the applicant but also on related, associated and affiliated companies and individuals that are parties to the application.
+Any applicant receiving approval for funding will be required to sign a legally enforceable agreement, which includes provisions concerning misrepresentations, defaults, and related matters.

 Accepting Funding and Contribution Agreement